camomilesson/Editorial-Team-Agentic-AI-System/README.md

-A traceable, multi-user editorial workflow that turns source material into a versioned LinkedIn post through an Executor–Critic loop and requires explicit human approval before finalization.
+A traceable, multi-user editorial workflow that turns source material into a versioned LinkedIn post through an Executor–Critic loop and requires explicit human approval before finalization, and can be evaluated afterward by an independent Monitor.

-The repository contains two working paths:
+The repository contains three working paths:

 - the current Executor–Critic workflow, backed by SQLite, user-scoped private memory, trusted Markdown rules, immutable versions, and persistent evidence;
+- the independent Monitor, which evaluates a terminal workflow bundle and writes a separate structured report;
 - the original single-agent alpha CLI, retained as a small local publication demo.